Larry Kirksey: Middle Tennessee State

 Kirksey helped lead Middle Tennessee State to the 2006 Sun Belt Conference title and a Motor City Bowl berth as the assistant head coach and running backs coach for the Blue Raiders in 2005.

 Houston Texans

 Kirksey was most recently the wide receivers coach for the Houston Texans.
 In seven seasons under Kirksey's tutelage, Andre Johnson averaged an NFL-best 93.6 yards per game, led the league in receiving yards in 2008 and 2009, and led the NFL in receptions in 2008.
 Johnson joined Jerry Rice as the only receivers in NFL history to lead the league in receiving yards in consecutive seasons and joined Marvin Harrison as the only receivers to surpass 1,500 yards in back-to-back years.

 Seattle Dragons

 In 2019, Kirksey joined the Seattle Dragons of the XFL as receivers coach.

 The Spring League

-Kirksey coaches the Sea Lions of The Spring League as of 2021.
+Kirksey coached the Sea Lions of The Spring League in 2021.